LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-1-server-side.md

     }
 }
 ```
-It's a bit more complicated.
-First of all we have a reference to a room prefab which we instantiate to spawn a new room and a dictionary to find rooms by name.
+In this script we have a reference to a room prefab which we instantiate to spawn a new room and a dictionary to find rooms by name.
-There is a private variable offset, we will use that variable to spawn each new room away from all other rooms.

 The CreateRoom() function creates a room.
-It instantiates a copy of the prefab and places it at the offset position and then increases the offset for the next room.
-It then also initializes the room component that we created earlier with a name and a maxSlot value and adds the room to the dictionary.
+It instantiates a copy of the prefab.
+It initializes the room component that we created earlier with a name and a maxSlot value and adds the room to the dictionary.

 The RemoveRoom() function removes a room from the list but does not delete it yet we will do that later.